 Since 2019, Indiana University and the Monroe Circuit Court Probation Department have served as an Action Research Team (ART) to participate in the two projects titled, “Reducing Revocations Challenge” funded by Arnold Ventures and in partnership with the City University of New York Institute for State and Local Governance (CUNY ISLG).

 The first project created a deeper understanding of the factors and behaviors that contribute to revoked probations.
 In turn, this knowledge forms a foundation to advance policy and practice solutions to manage probation populations in a manner that reduces revocations and maximizes supervision success, while protecting public safety.

-Monroe County is one of 10 ARTs nationwide that are engaged in their own researcher-practitioner partnerships to complete an in-depth review of the drivers of probation revocation.
-These jurisdictions include: Cook County, Illinois; the city and county of Denver, Colorado; Harris
+Monroe County was one of 10 ARTs nationwide that were engaged in researcher-practitioner partnerships to complete an in-depth review of the drivers of probation revocation.
+Other jurisdictions included: Cook County, Illinois; the city and county of Denver, Colorado; Harris

 County, Texas; Niagara County, New York; Pima County, Arizona; Pulaski County, Arkansas; Ramsey County, Minnesota; Santa Cruz County, California; and Spokane County in Washington state.

-This brief reports the core factors shaping Monroe County’s probation violation and revocation trends: CHJR-probation-revocation-brief-062921
+(1) This brief shares the core factors shaping Monroe County’s probation violation and revocation trends: CHJR-probation-revocation-brief-062921

 seen in the previous brief.
 These strategies are reported here to aid jurisdictions across Indiana and nation that are working to reimagine their probation supervision systems: CHJR-probation-solutions-brief-062921

-The report with all the findings of the multi-year study’s report (48 pages): RRC Executive Report_final.
+(3) This full report has all the findings of the multi-year study’s report (48 pages): RRC Executive Report_final.